LSTM: A Search Space Odyssey: Vanilla LSTM

-The vector formulas for a vanilla LSTM layer forward pass are given below.
-The corresponding Back-Propagation Through Time (BPTT) formulas can be found in supplementary material.
-Here $\mathbf{x}^t$ is the input vector at time $t$, the $\mathbf{W}$ are rectangular input weight matrices, the $\mathbf{R}$ are square recurrent weight matrices, the $\mathbf{p}$ are peephole weight vectors and $\mathbf{b}$ are bias vectors.
-Functions $\sigma$, $g$ and $h$ are point-wise non-linear activation functions: {\it logistic sigmoid} ($\frac{1}{1+e^{-x}}$) is used for as activation function of the gates and {\it hyperbolic tangent} is usually used as the block input and output activation function.
-The point-wise multiplication of two vectors is denoted with $\odot$:
+Then the vector formulas for a vanilla LSTM layer forward pass can be written as:

+Where $\sigma$, $g$ and $h$ are point-wise non-linear activation functions.
+The {\it logistic sigmoid} ($\sigma(x) = \frac{1}{1+e^{-x}}$) is used as gate activation function and the {\it hyperbolic tangent} ($g(x) = h(x) = \tanh(x)$) is usually used as the block input and output activation function.
+Point-wise multiplication of two vectors is denoted by $\odot$.